natcap/invest.users-guide/source/en/getting_started.rst

 + If using ESRI GRID format rasters, their dataset names cannot be longer than 13 characters and the first character cannot be a number.
 TIFF and IMG rasters do not have the file name length limitation.
 When using ESRI GRID as input to the model interface, use the file "hdr.adf".

-+ Spatial data must be in a projected coordinate system (such at UTM), not a geographic coordinate system (such as WGS84), and all input data for a given model run must be in the same projected coordinate system.
++ For most InVEST models, spatial data must be in a projected coordinate system (such at UTM, with distance units of meters), *not* a geographic coordinate system (such as WGS84, with distance units of degrees), and all input data for a given model run must be in the same projected coordinate system.
 If your data is not projected, InVEST will give errors or incorrect results.
-(There are exceptions to this, such as Coastal Vulnerability - see the model's User Guide chapter for specific requirements.)
+(There are exceptions to this, such as the Coastal Vulnerability model - see the model's User Guide chapter for specific requirements.)

 + Every raster that is used as input to InVEST models must have a numeric data value assigned to the raster's *NoData* value.
 This *NoData* value must not be considered valid model data.
 For example, the Land use/land cover raster might have valid land use codes of 1 through 30, so you could choose a *NoData* value of 9999.
 The value "nan" IS NOT a valid NoData value, and will produce an error when running models.
 You can check the *NoData* value by looking at the raster's Properties in a GIS.